-Extreme weather shows what our climate may be like in the future.
-Are we prepared well enough?
+Extreme weather hints at what our climate may be like in the future.
+Are we prepared?

 While the water level of the Seine recently reached such high levels that the basements of the louvre were evacuated and several villages in Germany flooded, the south of Norway experienced warm and sunny weather.
 With temperatures close to 30 degrees C the region was among the hottest in Europe.